soderlind/cloud2png/readme.txt

 - The [PSR-4 Autoloader](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4-autoloader-examples.md#class-example)
 - The jQuery [boxShadow cssHooks](https://github.com/brandonaaron/jquery-cssHooks/blob/master/boxshadow.js), Copyright (c) 2010 Burin Asavesna (http://helloburin.com)
     - I use CSS box-shadow to create [Better Rounded Borders](http://blog.teamtreehouse.com/css-tip-better-rounded-borders)

+= Copyright and License =
+Cloud2PNG is copyright 2017 Per Soderlind

+Cloud2PNG is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

+Cloud2PNG is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with the Extension.
+If not, see http://www.gnu.org/licenses/.